-Here at Halfpenny Lane we recognise the multi-faith and multi-cultural make-up of the United Kingdom, and we believe it’s important we promote the inclusive values which make Britain great.
+Here at Halfpenny Lane we recognise the multi-faith and multi-cultural make-up of the United Kingdom, and we believe it is important that we promote the inclusive values which make Britain great.

-Here’s a statement which outlines some of the ways we seek to promote British values at Halfpenny Lane:
+Here is a statement which outlines some of the ways in which we seek to promote British values at Halfpenny Lane:

 - Our School Council is elected by the children, giving them a voice in decision-making.

 - Individual children are elected to posts of responsibility such as Class Monitors or IT Leaders.

 - Our school behaviour system encourages respect for the idea of democracy.